 Porcelain Inlays in Buffalo, NY

-Todd Shatkin DDS is an experienced Buffalo dentist providing affordable porcelain inlays throughout Western New York.
+Todd Shatkin DDS is an experienced Buffalo dentist providing affordable porcelain inlays for patients in Amherst, Williamsville, Clarence, Buffalo, Western New York, the United States and Internationally.
 Contact Aesthetic Associates Centre today to arrange your free cosmetic dentistry consultation and learn if porcelain inlays are right for you.

 When you have mild to moderate decay in a tooth, your dentist will perform a filling in order to remove the decay and regain tooth stability.